Jason Todd: The Lost Days

-After learning of the Joker's arms deal in Los Angeles for another terrorism scheme against Gotham, Jason begins to stalk the villain as a masked gunman.
-After successfully capturing Joker (who fails to recognize him due to being older), Jason contemplates burning his killer alive after dousing him with gasoline.
-However, Jason realizes that he does not simply want Joker to die, but desires to punish the villain with Batman.
-Jason spares Joker and decides to wait for the right opportunity.
-Jason also admits to Talia that he has already deduced that the reason she finances his training is to stall him from killing Batman, but he has no desire to kill his former mentor anymore.
+After learning of the Joker's arms deal in Los Angeles for another terrorism scheme against Gotham, Todd begins to stalk the villain as a masked gunman.
+After successfully capturing Joker (who fails to recognize him due to being older), Todd contemplates burning his killer alive after dousing him with gasoline.
+However, Todd realizes that he does not simply want Joker to die, but desires to punish the villain with Batman.
+Todd spares Joker and decides to wait for the right opportunity.
+Todd also admits to Talia that he has already deduced that the reason she finances his training is to stall him from killing Batman, but he has no desire to kill his former mentor anymore.
 Talia then gives Todd the idea to be the Batman that Gotham needs.
-She also hires the same carpenters who built Jason's casket and had them build a replica of it (the original was destroyed and beyond repair after Jason emerged from it).
+She also hires the same carpenters who built Todd's casket and had them build a replica of it.
 Todd enters into a pact with Hush and the Riddler.
 He confirms to Hush that Riddler is correct and that Bruce Wayne is Batman.
-As Hush, Riddler, and Jason collaborate, Jason initially confronts Batman at his gravesite.
-Jason then switches places with Clayface to observe Batman from afar.
+Todd initially confronts Batman at his gravesite, then switches places with Clayface to observe Batman from afar.
 When Batman expresses no remorse for sparing Joker's life after the second Robin was killed, Todd is further angered and takes up his murderer's original mantle.
-After she initiated a takeover of Kord Industries for him, Talia gifts Jason the flame dagger (a replica of the one Ra's al Ghul often carried) and the red motorcycle-helmet based hood which become his signature weapon and mask.
+After she initiated a takeover of Kord Industries for him, Talia gifts Todd the flame dagger (a replica of the one Ra's al Ghul often carried) and the red motorcycle-helmet based hood which become his signature weapon and mask.